-Board of Directors: Ian H. Lundin Alex Schneiter Peggy Bruzelius C. Ashley Heppenstall Function Chairman (since 2002) Elected 2001 Born 1960 Compensation Committee member Director Elected 2016 Born 1962 Director Elected 2013 Born 1949 Audit Committee chair Director Elected 2001 Born 1962 Audit Committee member Education B.Sc.
+Board of Directors: lan H. Lundin Alex Schneiter Peggy Bruzelius C. Ashley Heppenstall Adam I. Lundin Function Chairman (since 2002) Elected 2001 Born 1960 Compensation Committee member Director Elected 2016 Born 1962 Director Elected 2013 Born 1949 Audit Committee chair Director Elected 2001 Born 1962 Audit Committee member Director Elected 2021 Born 1987 Education B.Sc.
 Petroleum Engineering from the University of Tulsa.
 M.Sc.
 Geophysics and degree in Geology from the University of Geneva.
 M.Sc.
 Economics and Business from the Stockholm School of Economics.
 B.Sc.
 Mathematics from the University of Durham.
+Studies in Mining Technology and Marketing Management at the British Columbia Institute of Technology.
 Experience CEO of International Petroleum Corp.
 1989 - 1998.
 CEO of Lundin Oil AB 1998 - 2001.
 CEO of Lundin Energy 2001 - 2002.
 Various positions within Lundin related companies since 1993.
-COO of Lundin Energy 2001-2015.
-CEO of Lundin Energy 2015-2020.
+COO of Lundin Energy 2002 - 2015.
+CEO of Lundin Energy 2015 - 2020.
 Managing Director of ABB Financial Services AB 1991 - 1997.
 Head of the asset management division of Skandinaviska Enskilda Banken AB 1997 - 1998.
 Various positions within Lundin related companies since 1993.
 CFO of Lundin Oil AB 1998 - 2001.
 CFO of Lundin Energy 2001 - 2002.
 CEO of Lundin Energy 2002 - 2015.
-Other board duties Member of the board of Etrion Corporation and member of the advisory board of Adolf H. Lundin Charitable Foundation (AHLCF).
-Chair of the board of Lancelot Asset Management AB and member of the board of International Consolidated Airlines Group S.A. and Skandia Liv.
+CEO & President of Josemaria Resources, former CEO & President of Filo Mining Corp.
+Co-head of the London office for an international investment bank.
+Other board duties Member of the board of Etrion Corporation and member of the advisory board of Adolf H. Lundin Charitable Foundation (AHLCF). - Chair of the board of Lancelot Asset Management AB and member of the board of International Consolidated Airlines Group S.A. and Skandia Liv.
 Chairman of the board of International Petroleum Corp. and Josemaria Resources Inc. and member of the board of Lundin Gold Inc. and Lundin Mining Corp.
-Shares as at 31 December 2020 Nil2 444,142 8,000 Nil Attendance Board 16/16 16/16 16/16 16/16 Audit Committee 7/7 7/7 Compensation Committee 5/5 Sustainability Committee - Remuneration Board and Committee work USD 72,350 and SEK 426,667 Nil USD 41,150 and SEK 243,733 USD 38,350 and SEK 226,667 Special assignments outside the directorship USD 52,632 and SEK 333,333 Nil Nil Nil Independent of the Company and Group management Yes No Yes Yes member of the Lundin family that holds, through family trusts, Nemesia S.à.r.l., which holds 95,478,606 shares in the Company.
+Chairman of the board of Filo Mining Corp, member of the board of NGEx Minerals, Josemaria Resources and Lundin Foundation.
+Shares as at 31 December 2021 Nil 2 521,126 8,000 Nil 4 Nil 5 Attendance Board 17/19 18/19 19/19 18/19 13/155 Audit Committee - 7/7 7/7 Compensation Committee 9/9 Sustainability Committee = = = Remuneration 1 Board and Committee work USD 144,700 Nil USD 82,300 USD 76,700 USD 31,000 Special assignments outside the directorship USD 114,197 Nil Nil Nil Nil Independent of the Company and Group management Yes No 3 Yes Yes Yes Independent of major shareholders No 2 Yes Yes Yes No 5

-See also Note 28 on pages 68 - 69.
+1 See also Note 26 on pages 74 - 75.

-Ian H. Lundin is in the Nomination Committee's and the Company's opinion not deemed independent of the Company's major shareholder as Ian H. Lundin is a
+2 Ian H. Lundin is in the Nomination Committee's and the Company's opinion not deemed independent of the Company's major shareholder as Ian H. Lundin is a member of the Lundin family that holds, through family trusts, Nemesia S.à.r.l., which holds 95,478,606 shares in the Company.